 The Right Structure

 In the competitive world of job hunting, recruiters sift through countless resumes daily.
 To ensure yours rises to the top and leaves an indelible mark, several factors are pivotal.
 First and foremost, craft a strong structure that’s easy to navigate.
-Precision in articulating your experiences and skills is essential; being concise doesn’t mean leaving out critical details.
+Precision in articulating your experiences and

 Finally, a robust summary is crucial.
 Whether it’s an individual or an Applicant Tracking System (ATS) scanning

 In this summary, you’re going to need to include a few keywords, and these can usually be found in the job description.
 So, write about the role itself, write about your experience with it, and make sure you pack in as much specific detail as possible in no more than 100 words.

 Everyone thinks a resume needs to be short, sweet, and strictly professional.
 However, when it comes to standing out from the crowd, it’s good to infuse